CeciNguyen/ISS-Tracker-Project/README.md

 5. then to test your image, open another vm window and type the command:
 ``docker run -it --rm -p 5000:5000 username/iss_tracker:<version>``
 6. now you can interface with the container and the code in the other vm window!

+**Docker Compose File**
+Let's say you pull all the files from the repository and you want to run the docker!
+You can use the docker compile file to run services/ actions!

+Here are some things you can try out!
+``docker-compose version``: Prints out the version information ``docker-compse config``: Validates the docker compose file ``docker-compose up``: spins up all the services ``docker-compose down``: tears down the services ``docker-compose build``: builds the images in the YAML file ``docker-compose run``: runs the container defined in the YAML file

 ### What are the Different Queries?
 In this python script, there are eight different routes you can experiment with.